omeimaka/Reaction-Flywheels-Based-Attitude-Control/README.md

 ### 6. Saturation check
 No axis saturates; maximum wheel speed is under 25 rpm, well within the 3000 rpm envelope.

-## Answers to Experiment Questions

-1. **Control bandwidth** – ~0.01–0.02 Hz (low, suitable for station‑keeping and slow slews).
+ **Control bandwidth** – ~0.01–0.02 Hz (low, suitable for station‑keeping and slow slews).
-2. **Accuracy vs thrusters** – Flywheels provide roughly 10–50× better pointing accuracy (arcminute level vs degrees).
-3. **Fast manoeuvring** – Flywheels can perform moderate slews, but to achieve very fast manoeuvres, larger wheels or higher gains would risk saturation.
-For rapid large‑angle slews, thrusters are preferred.
+ **Fast manoeuvring** – Flywheels can perform moderate slews, but to achieve very fast manoeuvres, larger wheels or higher gains would risk saturation.
+For rapid large‑angle slews.
-4. **Saturation** – In this simulation, no saturation occurs.
+**Saturation** – In this simulation, no saturation occurs.
 However, a larger moment arm or higher gain could cause the wheels to hit 3000 rpm; then a desaturation system (e.g., magnetorquers) would be required.